Is the U Disk Fabulous or a Scam?

 When I shopped, several models were available.
 I bought one plus a spare, with different brandings (maybe none), so I’d spread my risk.
 The pricing was about the same as for a flash drive.
 I thought I was getting flash drives.
 My mistake.

 They’re less reliable than flash drives (and that’s just judging from the lit, and my experience confirmed it), you should keep them far from magnets and magnetic fields (for example, don’t keep them near power supplies or thick power cables unless there’s no electricity going through them), and they’re not under any major brands.
 When I tried reformatting one, I had problems that took me hours to sort out.
 When I saved gibibytes of file copies, its behavior spooked me, although I’ve since forgotten what exactly it did.
 It is much slower than a flash drive, so beware of saving a large load of files at a time, as that couold take an hour or more.
 One came with software that the seller denied supplying; after a few emails, the seller acknowledged the software’s existence and said I could delete it; I guess the software was an artifact of their having formatted the drive.

 They’re probably also less trustworthy than the hard drives that come inside your computer.
 HDDs are maybe a dozen times bigger, which makes manufacturing easier, and the higher prices on large HDDs give more capital for building each one.
 That means HDDs should be more reliable than a U disk made in the same year.
 U disks probably cost less than flash drives to make and are as convenient as thumb drives in general, but we don’t have to settle for what’s unreliable.

 Possibly, these are meant for bulk sale as corporate premiums, things businesses give away free with their logos.
 If they’re free, you don’t expect them to be good.
-But you shouldn’t put important files on them.
+You shouldn’t put important files on them.

 Don’t get a U disk.